luketshannon/ece473-final-project/README.md

 ```
 $ yarn install
 ```

+You may have to downgrade to node `^18`, which can be done using [nvm](http://nvm.sh/).
 You can also view more detailed instructions on starting this project under [Stackup's readme](./erc-4337-examples/README.md).
 (Make sure to save the `config.json` file we have provided, however.)

 If you would like to change the config file you can change:
 1. `ecoAddress: luke-goerli.eth` the address the donations go to